alem0lars-yoroi/ctfs/2016-sharif-ctf/ure/writeup.rst

 --------

 I need to choose a valid value of :math:`r^\star = (r_0^\star, r_1^\star)`
-in order to generate a cipher-text
+in order to generate a ciphertext
 :math:`\sigma^\star = (a^\star, b^\star, c^\star, d^\star)`
 compliant with the constraint:
 :math:`a \neq a^\star, b \neq b^\star, c \neq c^\star, d \neq d^\star`.